 Explore Helpful Resources

-CDIP Scholars who have graduated or who are about to graduate should submit their information to be included in the annual CDIP Directory.
+CDIP Fellows who have graduated or who are about to graduate should submit their information to be included in the annual CDIP Directory.
 The directory is intended to assist CSU campuses in recruiting candidates who would further their goals of creating a faculty with the ability and motivation to educate a diverse student body.
-Scholars can apply below:
+Fellows can apply below:

 CSU campus representatives can request their copies of the directory by contacting